2 The Basics II: Accidentals and Beats

 - The cello’s part is in the bass clef.

-As mentioned, the alto clef is one type of moveable C clef and moveable C clefs are so named because they move up and down the staff.
-There are four other types of moveable C clefs.
+As mentioned, the alto clef is one type of movable C clef, and movable C clefs are called so because they can move up and down the staff.
+There are four other types of moveable C clefs (Example 2.8.4).

-The notes in Example 2.8.4 are all middle C in the different moveable C clefs.
-The moveable C clefs share the names of vocal ranges.
-The treble clef and bass clef also have moveable versions, where G4 moves in the treble clef and F3 moves in the bass clef.
+The notes in Example 2.8.4 are all middle C in the different movable C clefs.
+The movable C clefs share the names of vocal ranges.
+The treble clef and bass clef also have movable versions, where G4 moves in the treble clef and F3 moves in the bass clef.
 However, those clefs are infrequently used.

-- Example 2.8.4A: The soprano clef is the lowest-placed C clef.
-It is used for voices or instruments with the highest range because this allows for the highest-sounding pitches before using ledger lines.
+- Example 2.8.4A: The soprano clef is the lowest C clef, used for voices or instruments with the highest range because it enables higher pitches to be written without ledger lines.

 - Example 2.8.4B: The mezzo-soprano clef places C4 on the second line.

 - Example 2.8.4C: The alto clef is the most common C clef.
-The viola reads the alto clef most often.
+The viola most often reads the alto clef.

-- Example 2.8.4D: The tenor clef is the second most-common moveable C clef.
+- Example 2.8.4D: The tenor clef is the second most common movable C clef.
 It is sometimes used by instruments such as the bassoon and cello.

 - Example 2.8.4E: The baritone clef is the highest-placed C clef.
-It is used for voices or instruments with the lowest range because this allows for the lowest-sounding pitches before using ledger lines.
+It is used for voices or instruments with the lowest range because it allows for the lowest pitches before ledger lines are needed.

 Example 2.8.5 shows an excerpt in tenor clef, written for the bassoon.
-The pitches are written below the staff.
+The pitches are notated below the staff.

 Example 2.8.5.
 Ravel,[14] Bolero

 The bassoon reads music in both bass clef and tenor clef.
-Tenor clef is used when the bassoon performs higher-sounding pitches.
-The first note in Example 2.8.5 is B-flat4.
+Tenor clef is used when the bassoon plays higher pitches.
+The first note in Example 2.8.5 is B flat4.
 The bass clef would require four ledger lines.
-Although it may seem inconvenient to learn another clef, once you are fluent in the clef, it is much easier to read than trying to quickly interpret multiple ledger lines.
+Although it may seem inconvenient to learn another clef, once you become fluent in it, reading is much easier than trying to quickly interpret multiple ledger lines.

-There are only five different moveable C clefs because there are five lines on the staff.
-The moveable C clefs do not extend beyond the staff.
+There are only five different movable C clefs because there are five lines on the staff.
+The movable C clefs do not extend beyond the staff.
 Observe what happens if we extend the placement of C4 outside the staff with ledger lines.

 Example 2.8.6.
 Beyond the C clefs

-The reason why we do not have a moveable C clef below or above the range of the staff is because those are already represented by the treble clef and bass clef.
+We do not have a movable C clef above or below the staff because those ranges are already represented by the treble and bass clefs.

 Moveable C Clefs

-• Although there are five different types of C clefs, only the alto clef and tenor clef are commonly used.
+- Although there are five different types of C clefs, only the alto and tenor clefs are commonly used.

 Directions: